-Glimpse the past through old images of Aldersgate, in the City of London.
+Glimpse history through old images of Aldersgate, in the City of London.

 Aldersgate was a gate in the northern part of London’s defensive city walls.
 It was added during the later Roman period, into the city walls which had been built around 200AD.

 The first known mention of it calles the gate Ealdredesgate, a gate named after a man with the Saxon name Ealdrād.

 Aldersgate was also the name of one of the wards of London, which were administrative, judician and military bodies established before the Norman Conquest of England and Wales in 1066.
 Not surpringly, this ward’s role was to defend the Aldersgate, and some of the land within the city walls.

 Later, the population grew beyond the city walls, and the ward did too.
 Aldersgate Bars, which mark the boundary beyond the walls, were first recorded in 1197.

 The two parts became known as Aldersgate Within, for the land within the city walls, and Aldersgate Without, for the land beyond the walls.

 Aldersgate Road ran through Aldersgate Without, and was the road to Clerkenwell.

 John Blytone, earliest sword-bearer of the City of London, resigned from the service of the Lord Mayor of London in 1395.
 He was granted the “Gate of Aldrichgate” to live in.

 James VI of Scotland inherited the English crown in 1603.
 Coming down from Scotland for his coronation as King James I of England, he entered the city of London through Aldersgate.
 Special statues were created to welcome him.
 The statues outside the city walls showed him on horseback, while the ones inside portrayed him sitting on the throne.